Kevin-Shao-Ustc/Kevin-Shao-Ustc.github.io/index.md

 ## Research Interests

-- Control & State Estimation
+- Optimal Control & State Estimation
-- Reinforcement Learning
+- Reinforcement Learning & LLM
 - Planning for Mobile Robots and Robotic Arms

-I am interested in developing robots that can autonomously move through complex environments with the flexibility and stability of natural animals(including human being:)
+I am interested in developing robots that can autonomously move through complex environments with the flexibility and stability of natural animals, and carry out tasks with high precision and efficiency.

 ---